-Before I was married I I wanted to be the best husband and father that I could be.
+Before I was married I wanted to be the best husband and father that I could be.
 So I read lots of books on marriage and parenting.
 I learned a lot and gleaned truths that have anchored our home to this day.

-One of the those foundations is that a healthy marriage is to be Christ-centered.
+One of those foundations is that a healthy marriage is to be Christ-centered.
 But understanding that and making it happen can be challenging.
 It’s possible to know and practice biblical principles and not be Christ-centered.

 On our way to having a Christ-centered relationship we tend to make the means the end.
 At some point the marriage becomes principle-centered rather than Christ-centered.
 While being principle-centered has advantages, it is not the same as having a marriage built around a personal relationship with God.

 Being principle-centered focuses on learning and applying specific content relative to a subject; being Christ-centered focuses on the dynamic of a personal relationship with God.